Olsi Krasniqi: Harlequins RL / London Broncos

 He spent time on loan from the Broncos at the London Skolars in League 1 in 2012 and 2013.

 Salford Red Devils

 Krasniqi joined the Salford Red Devils ahead of the 2015 Super League season.

 He spent time on loan from Salford at the North Wales Crusaders in Kingstone Press League 1.

 Toronto Wolfpack

 He joined the Toronto Wolfpack ahead of the 2018 RFL Championship season.

 Krasniqi also spent time on loan from Toronto at the Bradford Bulls in the Betfred Championship.

 London Broncos

 Krasniqi left the Wolfpack to return to the London Broncos part way through the 2019 Super League season.

+He retired in 2021 due to concussion injuries.